-The differently-abled have been consistently marginalised in Sri Lanka and often denied opportunities to participate effectively in public.
+The differently-abled like those with hearing loss have been consistently marginalised in Sri Lanka and often denied opportunities to participate effectively in public.
 This denial stems from the idyllic view of the typically abled (UNDP Sri Lanka).

 While the state has reportedly taken steps to allocate resources and revamp the existing structure, archaic cultures and attitudes perceive disability as a penance for past sins and a burden.
 Estimates put about 8.7% of the population above five living with some disability.
 In addition, nearly 300,000 Persons with Disabilities (PWDs) aged 18 to 60 have some form of disability.

 The opposing perspectives further frustrate the accessibility, inclusivity and participation of PWDs in different spheres, including employment.